-No.Yes.
+No. Yes.
 Please provide a description of the interest: í).
 (If the school intends to contract with an Education Service Provider).
 Do you, your spouse, or any immediate family members conduct, or anticipate conducting, any business with the provider?
 Not applicable.
 No. Yes.
 Please describe the nature of the business: 7.
 Are you, your spouse, or any other immediate family members, a director, officer, employee, partner or member of, or are otherwise associated with, any other organization that is partnering or plans to partner, with the charter school?
 No. Yes.
 Please describe the relationship and the nature of the partnership: 3.
 Are there any other potential ethical or legal conflicts of interests that would, or are likely to, exist should you serve on the school's board?
 No. Yes.
 Please describe the nature of the potential conflict(s):

-9. , e a charter school's board of directors to comply with g the Open Door Law and the Access to Public Record

-Don't Know/ Unsure.

-I , , d ability that the information I am providing to the ective board member for the above charter school is tru e
+9. , o a charter school's board of directors to comply with g the Open Door Law and the Access to Public Record I , d ability that the information I am providing to the ective board member for the above charter school is true e N Jame S ignature Date

-N lame

-S ignature Date